Embird Embroidery Software

 Curly Plant Mesh - Essential Guide

-How to create various fills, ornaments and monograms with Curly Plant Mesh tool
+How to Create Various Fills, Ornaments, and Monograms with the Curly Plant Mesh Tool

-Curly Plant mode of the Mesh tool is capable to produce many different results.
-This tutorial aims to illustrate its features.
-It is organized into following sections:
+The Curly Plant mode of the Mesh tool is capable of producing many different results.
+This tutorial aims to illustrate its features and is organized into the following sections:

 2. Origin Point